9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 you to define generic interfaces that provide a common feature set over a wide variety of types.
 Type classes are at the heart of some basic language features such as equality testing and numeric operators.
-Before we talk about what exactly type classes are, though, we\'d like to explain the need for them.
+Before we talk about what exactly type classes are, though, we'd like to explain the need for them.

 ## The need for type classes

-Let\'s imagine that for some unfathomable reason, the designers of the Haskell language neglected to implement the equality test `==`.
+Let's imagine that for some unfathomable reason, the designers of the Haskell language neglected to implement the equality test `==`.
 Once you got over your shock at hearing this, you resolved to implement your own equality tests.
 Your application consisted of a simple `Color` type, and